adisharma96/k8s-pipeline/README.md

 ## Text Manipulation problem: Using awk to print the ip address and hostname of your computer ##
 All commands are in a bash script: ### `ip.sh` ###.
-I have solved the same using python3 code as well in the python3.6 script.
+I have solved the same using python3 code as well using the python script `hostname.py` script.
 Along with that there are some extra awk commands that i have used to format the output of cat /etc/passwd command making it much more easy to read.
 `awk.sh` ---> formats output of cat /etc/passwd command.

 ##### Terraform #########